 Get on the water

 Lucky for you, Downtown Mobile sits on the banks of the Mobile River, and discovering the natural wonders of Mobile is only a few steps away.
 With a variety of options to choose from, you can explore the water by land or by boat.
-Hop aboard a WildNative tour and take in the views as you transition from the bustling port to the amazing Mobile-Tensaw Delta.
-Feeling a little more adventurous?
-Rent a kayak at 5 Rivers Delta Center and enjoy the gorgeous backdrops the delta has to offer without the distraction of loud motors.
+Hop aboard an airboat for a once in a lifetime experience or rent a kayak and enjoy the gorgeous backdrops the delta has to offer without the distraction of loud motors.
 While exploring the delta you’ll encounter the local wildlife, historical landmarks and more.
 Interested in taking a more relaxing (and delicious!) approach to exploring the great outdoors?
 No worries!
 Float the Mobile River aboard the Perdido Queen paddlewheel to enjoy a delicious meal while watching a beautiful Mobile sunset.